Table of contents

 This image shows the Warmforge homepage

 Warmforge is specifically built for power users who need more control, deeper insights, and the ability to handle multiple inboxes easily.
+In addition to advanced email warm up services, Warmforge supports a wider range of email accounts and email providers, making it ideal for users managing multiple domains or platforms.

 It fixes everything Warmy.io struggles with.